leondominovic/weather_api/README.md

 ## Project setup

 1. Clone the repository in your `$GOPATH/src` directory, with `git clone https://github.com/leondominovic/weather_api`.
-After that, just move to that foler with `cd weather_api`.
+After that, just move to that folder with `cd weather_api`.

 2. Then run `dep ensure` to get all required libraries.

-3. Create a new blank database in Postgres and a new user for that database.
-Then import the database with `psql -U yourNewUserName newDataBaseName < database.psql`
+3. Create a new blank database in Postgresql and a new user for that database.
+Then import a database from this folder with `psql -U yourNewUserName newDataBaseName < database.psql`

-4. Then export all needed environment variable for database connection.
+4. Then export all needed environment variables for database connection.
 `
-export DBNAME = newDataBaseName export DBUSER = yourNewUserName export DBPASS = password for Posrgres user export DBHOST = host for Postgres.
+export DBNAME = newDataBaseName export DBUSER = yourNewUserName export DBPASS = password for Postgresql user export DBHOST = host for Postgresql.
 If you run Postgresql on your computer then is "localhost" export DBPORT = default is 5432`

 5. Compile and run app with `go run main.go`